Where to Go Out in Seoul: The Ultimate Neighborhood Nightlife Guide

 Location: Seongdong-gu, just across the river from Gangnam

-History: Seongsu was once a gritty industrial area filled with shoe factories and auto repair shops.
-But in the 2010s, it started attracting Seoul’s creative class—architects, designers, baristas, and photographers—who turned its vacant warehouses into workspaces, galleries, and coffee labs.
+The Transformation: Once a gritty industrial area filled with shoe factories and auto repair shops, Seongsu attracted Seoul’s creative class in the 2010s.
+Architects, designers, baristas, and photographers transformed vacant warehouses into workspaces, galleries, and coffee laboratories.

 Vibe: Understated cool.
 Think matte interiors, curated lighting, and playlists that lean toward lo-fi, jazz, or indie synth.

-Pro tip: Want to see what Seoul’s next big trend is?
+Trend-Spotting Tip: Want to see Seoul’s next big trend?
 Walk around Seongsu on a Saturday.
-There’s probably a line outside an unmarked shop you’ve never heard of—and you’ll want to be in it.
+There’s probably a line outside an unmarked shop you’ve never heard of… and you’ll want to be in it.

 Local tips & quirks: